 Mr. Schiller's practice predominantly relates to estate planning (including business formation and succession planning), trust and estate administration, and compliance with complex issues.
 Keith has retained many of his clients through decades of practice.
 With his long-term clients he is requested as well to advise on a wide array of business and personal planning considerations of extensive and strategic quality, including business sales and re-organization, compensation planning, long-term planning, and issues related to the dynamics of families.

-From 1998-2001, Keith was a member of The Executive Committee (TEC), an international organization of business owners who meeting monthly to help solve concerns with business direction and personal life quality.
+From 1998-2001, Keith was a member of The Executive Committee (TEC), an international organization of business owners who meet monthly to help solve concerns with business direction and personal life quality.
 As a result, Keith enjoys a diverse exposure to issues and planning considerations beyond the breadth of a typical law practice.
 These include consultation on employment and marketing plans, gift planning, development of charitable foundations, creation of partnerships and limited liability companies, compensation planning, securing retirement, and the development of long-term personal and business objectives.

-Mr. Schiller's estate planning includes the full array of services required by a successful investor or business owner, as well as assisting beneficiaries, trustees, and executors with disputes over inheritances, administration, and family business.
-These services include living trusts and wills; irrevocable trusts; charitable trusts; tax-exempt organizations; foundations; family partnerships, limited liability companies and corporations; gift planning; 'intentionally defective' grantor trusts (IDGTs); grantor retained annuity trusts (GRATS); business succession planning; trust and estate administration; installment sales; GST transfer tax planning and avoidance; estate planning and compliance; accountings; post-death estate planning; and disputes over bequests and inheritances.
+Mr. Schiller's estate planning practice includes the full array of services required by a successful investor or business owner, as well as assisting beneficiaries, trustees, and executors with disputes over inheritances, administration, and family business.
+These services include living trusts and wills; irrevocable trusts; charitable trusts; tax-exempt organizations; foundations; family partnerships, limited liability companies and corporations; gift planning; 'intentionally defective' grantor trusts (IDGTs); grantor retained annuity trusts (GRATS); business succession planning; trust and estate administration; installment sales; GST tax planning and avoidance; estate planning and compliance; accountings; post-death estate planning; and disputes over bequests and inheritances.

 Representative business planning and transaction services include business purchases and sales; organization of corporations, partnerships and limited liability companies; strategic planning; retirement planning and security for transaction of the entrepreneur's or executive's interest in the family or closely held business; stock options; and, stock sales.